hmdsamarasekara/hmdsamarasekara.github.io/_posts/2026-03-19-decoding-vdl2.md

   <p>In Dubai, I monitor <strong>136.725 MHz</strong> and <strong>136.975 MHz</strong>, the two VDL2 channels available locally.
 Both frequencies are <strong>extremely busy throughout the day</strong>, constantly broadcasting a large volume of data.
 The signal strength is generally strong, but the VHF airband in the area suffers from heavy interference from FM stations.</p>

   <div class="tip-box">
     I use an <strong>FM bandstop filter</strong> to improve reception and get better decoding results.
-This is highly recommended in urban environments with strong broadcast FM presence.
+This is highly recommended in urban environments with a strong broadcast FM presence.
   </div>

   <p>Compared to regular ACARS, VDL2 channels are not only busier but also carry much more structured and complex data.
 While some messages are readable, others appear as very long strings of letters and characters that don't immediately make sense.
 Occasionally, you'll see lengthy lists of numerical values that are technically interpretable but whose meaning isn't obvious without deep protocol knowledge.
 This mix of structured information and opaque fragments highlights both the <strong>richness and complexity</strong> of monitoring VDL2 in real-world conditions.</p>